 - Have quarterly meetings with your financial advisor to discuss your accounts and the strategy going forward.

 - Pay attention to the news.
 If there is political or economic acrimony, there is a higher likelihood that the financial markets will respond negatively.
 These changes could impact the value of your portfolio.

 - Don’t accept short, non-responsive answers from your financial advisor.
 If you have question about your investments, you are entitled to an answer.

 - Ask your financial advisor for the fees and commissions that are being charged in the account.
 This includes fees associated with new issue securities, such as IPOs.

 - Brokerage firms periodically send correspondence to customers, advising them of the risk profile of their investments.
 If you are told that an investment you own carries more risk than you are comfortable with, have a discussion with your financial advisor or his/her branch manager.

-If You Have Concerns Regarding Your Brokerage Firm Or Financial Advisor, Contact The Wolper Law Firm For A Free, Confidential Consultation
+If You Have Concerns Regarding Your Brokerage Firm Or Financial Advisor, Contact The Wolper Law Firm, P.A.
+For A Free, Confidential Consultation